 - Seasoning: Place the pan on your stove and add a heat-resistant cooking oil (no olive oil) so that the bottom is well covered.
 Heat the pan slowly at first, ideally on medium heat.
 Then add one to two teaspoons of salt to the pan.

 - Increase the heat to the highest setting and stir the oil occasionally with the Petromax Wooden Spoon or Wooden Spatula.
+Now take the wrought iron pan off the stove and let it cool.
+Rinse the pan with hot water and carefully remove any residue with a cloth.
+Finally, dry the wrought iron pan well and oil it again.
+In addition to the above-mentioned oils, we recommend Petromax care paste for cast and wrought iron for the baking process.
+Then carry out the seasoning process two more times.
 After a while, the bottom of the pan will start to darken at places and the typical patina for wrought-iron pans forms.

 - Your pan is now ready for use.